Skip to main content

 Pumpkin seed oil supplies zinc, vitamin E, and unsaturated fatty acids.
 As a small dietary add-on, it can make sense, especially for dogs with dry skin.
 Bigger...

-A dog with pointy ears sitting in a modern vet's office, surrounded by calming colors.
+A dog with pointy ears sits in a modern veterinary practice, surrounded by calming colors.

-Yes, cucumbers are great for dogs.
-They are 96% water and low in calories, ideal as treats for overweight dogs.
-They contain vitamin K, potassium and...
+Yes, cucumbers are very well suited for dogs.
+They are 96% water and low in calories, making them ideal as a treat for overweight dogs.
+They contain vitamin K,...

 A white dog with pointy ears sitting curiously on green grass, a rhubarb leaf and a warning sign in the background.